NoBraincellsLeft/JustWatch-Search/README.md

 It also fetches all available offers for the selected movie or TV show in all countries.

 ## Live Demo
+#### Live demo down because the proxy server used stopped working, will host one or look for another one soon.

 ### [https://nobraincellsleft.github.io/JustWatch-Search/](https://nobraincellsleft.github.io/JustWatch-Search/).